raframil/wow-keybind-addon/README.md

 ## Features

-- Automatically sets up keybindings when you log in or change specializations
 - Supports multiple specializations through CSV configuration
 - Slash commands for manual keybinding setup
 - Saves bindings to your character's binding set
-- Easy configuration through CSV files
-- In-game UI for editing and managing bindings

 ## Installation